Domestic Violence Is A Serious Issue. We Can Help.

 Don’t Face A Restraining Order Alone

 Whether you are trying to obtain a restraining order or fight one, don’t face this issue alone.
-Contact Schepisi & McLaughlin, P.A., today for a free initial phone conference.
+Contact Schepisi & McLaughlin, P.A., today for an initial phone conference.
 Call our Englewood Cliffs office at 201-500-8914 or send us an email.
 We also have an office location in Manhattan, if that is more convenient for you.